A Baseline Method for Removing Invisible Image Watermarks using Deep Image Prior: Our method: DIP for black-box watermark evasion

+\cref{alg: DIP evasion} presents a template algorithm of our DIP-based watermark evasion.
+Depending on the downstream application, we may need to query a decoder (e.g., a detection API) as stated in Line 3 of \cref{alg: DIP evasion}.
+For example, when the goal is to evade detection while maintaining high image quality, it is essential to query the decoder multiple times to identify the optimal $I_i$.
+In contrast, for single-shot evasion where image quality is less critical, querying the decoder becomes unnecessary.
+The consideration applies to all existing black-box evasion methods (e.g., those evaluated in \cref{Sec: exp and results}).

-\cref{alg: DIP evasion} often takes up to $\sim 1000$ iterative steps to solve \cref{eq:main-form}.
-Querying the decoder using all intermediate iterates, as described in \cref{alg: DIP evasion}, may be costly, and the decoder server may also limit query frequency for individual users to ensure safety and fairness.
-To reduce the number of queries and thereby improve query efficiency, it makes sense to only send high-quality iterates to the decoder---again, we emphasize both image quality and evasion success in this paper.
-To this end, although the clean image $I$ is unknown, the watermarked image $I_{\mb w}$ is very close to $I$ by design (i.e., per \cref{eq: watermark def}).
-Therefore, we can take $I_{\mb w}$ as a proxy reference to estimate the image quality of intermediate iterates; see \cref{App: psnr-ba} for exemplar trajectories of image quality and watermark detectability on different watermarks by different evasion methods.
+On the other hand, querying the decoder in every intermediate iterate, as described in \cref{alg: DIP evasion}, may not be possible, especially since the algorithm often requires up to $\sim 1000$ iterations---for example, the decoder server may impose rate limits on individual user to ensure safety and fairness.
+It is therefore important to reduce the number of decoder queries and improve query efficiency.
+One potential approach is to selectively query only high-quality iterates---although the clean image $I$ is unknown, the watermarked image $I_{\mb w}$ is, by design (see \cref{eq: watermark def}), very close to $I$, and thus can serve as a proxy for estimating the image quality of intermediate iterates; see \cref{App: psnr-ba} for sample trajectories of image quality and watermark detectability across different watermarks and evasion methods.

+Finally, although DIP evasion relies on iterative optimization, it remains computationally efficient in practice.
+For details on its runtime performance, we refer the reader to \cref{App: runtime comparison}.